-Condition: The education provider must clearly outline the range of practice placements that will be available to students on this programme and how they are appropriate to support the delivery of the programme and the achievement of the learning outcomes
+Condition: The education provider must clearly outline the range of practice placements that will be available to students on this programme and how they are appropriate to support the delivery of the programme and the achievement of the learning outcomes.

 Reason: From the documentation, the visitors could see that the education provider aspires to offer students on this programme a range of practice placement experiences throughout their period of study.
 These placements would be available to students at both NHS and Non-NHS (private, voluntary and independent) settings.
-At the visit, the visitors met representatives from a number NHS placement providers and an independent provider.
-However, in these discussions, the visitors were informed that there was currently only one dietitian at this potential independent placement provider, so only one student would be at this provider at a time.
+At the visit, the visitors met representatives from a number of NHS placement providers and one private provider.
+However, in these discussions the visitors were informed that the placement provider from a private organisation was currently not in a position to offer placements.
 It was also the case that, from the evidence provided, the visitors were unclear on what range of placements in NHS settings or otherwise, would be offered to students, how they would be offered and what range each student could expect to experience.
 The visitors are therefore unsure what the range of placements will be, how they will support the delivery of the programme and how they will ensure that students can achieve the related learning outcomes.
 The visitors therefore require further evidence which clearly outlines the range of placements available for this programme.
 This evidence should also outline what range of experience each student can expect and how this range of placements are appropriate to support the delivery of the programme and the achievement of the learning outcomes.